AlOwain/auto-save.nvim/README.md

   -- Define some filetypes to explicitly not save, in case our existing conditions -- don't quite catch all the buffers we'd prefer not to write to. exclude_ft = {},

+  -- Define some filetypes to always save.
+  -- All other file types would not save unless defined here.
+  -- Exclusion has precedence over inclusion, if a file type is excluded, -- it won't be included include_ft = {}
 })
 ```